 When attempting to back up their system to an external hard drive, several users have complained about receiving the message 0x80070780 “the file cannot be accessed by the system“.
 This problem can be solved in two ways:

 Fix 1: Use SFC.exe to Fix Missing or Corrupted System Files

 Corrupted or damaged system files are one of the most common causes of the file cannot being accessed by the system error.
 In this case, you can utilize the System File Checker to resolve the issue.

 1: To use the System File Checker utility (SFC.exe), you must first open Command Prompt.

 2: Type cmd into the search box on Windows.
 There will be a dialogue window that appears.
 Select the option to run as an administrator.

-3: In the command prompt, type command sfc /scannow and press Enter.
+3: In the command prompt, type sfc /scannow and press Enter.

 5: On the Command screen, you may get a message stating that your computer is unable to correct the faults it has discovered.
 In such circumstances, use the command below: chkdsk E: /f /r /x.

-The system will check for and correct any file system problems discovered on the machine where you are unable to access files.
+The system will check for and correct any file system problems discovered on the machine where you cannot access files.

 Fix 2: Disable Security Software As Admin to Fix Error Code 0x80070780